networktocode/ntc-ansible/contributing.md

 In order to contribute you need to do two things:

-  1. Create a TextFSM template for a given show command
+  1. Create a TextFSM template for a given show command and store it in [ntc](ntc/)
   2. Add that TextFSM to the [index](ntc/index).  **Device** needs to be included within the index as well.

 Note: device support is needed in Netmiko prior to using here.